Important GI Bill Update: 48-Month Rule

 Carr vs. Wilkie

-On June 11, 2020, a Federal Circuit Court overturned VA rules regarding end-of-term benefit extensions previously laid out in the court case Carr vs Wilkie.
+On June 11, 2020, the Federal Circuit Court overturned VA rules regarding end-of-term benefit extensions previously set out in the case Carr v.
+Wilkie.

-As a result of the court’s decision, the VA will begin paying more benefits by extending the end-of-term benefits beyond 48 months.
-This ruling only applies to cases which have not been finally decided by the VA, so it will only apply to cases currently on appeal with the Board of Veterans Appeals, or those cases which are still appealable to the VA.
-If your case was decided within one year of the date of decision, June 11, 2020, then your case is still appealable.
+As a result of the court’s decision, the VA began paying more benefits by extending the end-of-term benefits beyond 48 months.
+This ruling applies only to cases that were on appeal with the Board of Veterans Appeals or were still appealable to the VA.

 Why is this important?

-For example, suppose a student has used 26 months of benefit under Chapter 1606, MGIB Selected Reserve.
-Then the student applies for benefits under Chapter 33, the Post-9/11 GI Bill.
+For example, suppose a student has used 26 months of benefits under Chapter 1606 of the MGIB Selected Reserve.
+Then the student applies for benefits under the Post-9/11 GI Bill (Chapter 33).
 The entitlement to Chapter 33 is generally limited to 36 months.
-However, application of the 48-month rule limits the award to 22 months of Chapter 33 benefits:
+However, application of the 48-month rule limited the award to 22 months of Chapter 33 benefits:

-In this case, if the student then uses 21 (of 22) months of Chapter 33 benefit, leaving one month of entitlement remaining, and then starts a 4-month standard semester program, the VA will now pay benefits for the entire 4 month semester.
+In this case, if the student then uses 21 (of 22) months of Chapter 33 benefit, leaving one month of entitlement remaining, and then starts a 4-month standard semester program, the VA revised policy to pay benefits for the entire 4-month semester.
 This results in an extension of benefits by three months beyond the actual entitlements awarded.

 This is important because many students were facing the challenges of having their benefits only covering part of a college semester.
 I’ve been there, and it’s a troubling time.
-The new policy means that the VA will extend benefits to the end of the term for quarter or semester based programs.
+The revised policy meant that the VA may consider extending benefits to the end of the term for quarter or semester-based programs.

-If a student has at least one day of benefits to start the academic term but does not have enough days of benefits to pay for the entire term, the VA will pay for the entire term!
+If a student has at least one day of benefits to start the academic term but does not have enough days of benefits to pay for the entire term, the VA may pay for the entire term, depending on circumstances.

 Contact the VA